davechurchill/tekken7leaderboard/README.md

 - Loops infinitely until you stop the program

 This program will not work until you do the following:
-- Generate a list of character / rank images of the correct size (sample code for doing this is given at the bottom of the program)
+- Generate a list of character / rank images of the correct size (sample code for doing this is given at the bottom of the program).
+I am not putting my images online here because they are copyrighted.
-- Change the hard-coded player name, character icon, and rank icon rectangle size / locations to fit your monitor / tekken resolution
+- Change the hard-coded player name, character icon, and rank icon rectangle size / locations to fit your monitor / tekken resolution.

 Have fun!
 Pull requests gladly accepted (especially for things like different resolution box values)